COVID-19 Testing for Fall 2020

 Beginning the week of August 10, all Brandeis community members who come to campus will be required to submit samples for testing at the following frequency:

 |Residential or 3+ visits per week||2 times per week (every 3-4 days)|

 Scheduling a Test

 Brandeis community members who reside on campus or commute to campus should sign up for tests as indicated above.
 Testing will be conducted at various locations across campus.
-Your test location will be noted in the scheduling portal and may be selected when you schedule your test via the COVID-19 Scheduling Portal.
+Your test location will be noted in the scheduling portal and may be selected when you schedule your test via the Campus Passport portal.

 Upon logging in the first time, you will be asked to give consent to be a part of the testing process.